urszula-michalska/horse-deasease-classification/README.md

 | CatBoost        | 0.7889   | 0.78     | 120.1858    | 6.8044               |

 The "Time for GS" column measures time required for hyperparameter tuning (with use of RandomizedSearchCV from sklearn.model_selection).

+The results highlight differences in model performance, showing that ensemble methods significantly outperform a single Decision Tree in terms of accuracy and robustness.
+Additionally, the project explores trade-offs between model complexity, training time, and predictive performance.

 The graph below presents relation between accuracy and grid-search time between models.
 The latter was normalized to enable clear comparison.